 Being A Design Experimenter

-It took us a while at Kindoma to get a good process down for measuring and evaluating the effectiveness of our user experience.
-I think we’ve got it down to a pretty good science now.
-So for my very first Medium post I’d like to share with you one of our most impactful design experiments to date.
+It took us a while at Kindoma to get a good process down for measuring and evaluating the effectiveness of our user experience—but I think we’ve got it down to a pretty good science now.
+In this post, I’d like to share with you one of the most impactful design experiments I conducted while at Kindoma.

 What follows is an attempt to explain how we optimized a specific metric in our on-boarding funnel.
 An issue that many game, app, and SaaS developers struggle with.
 And while the final solution will seem like a simple one, I think you’ll be surprised by the amount of work that went into producing it.

 Each metric in our on-boarding funnel is a necessary step the user has to take before they can reach the intended action.
-But these steps also represent a point of friction where we would expect to see no more than 50% drop-off rate (less than 40% ideally).
+But these steps also represent a point of friction where we would expect to see no more than 25% drop-off rate (less than 10% in a perfect world).

 Below is a chart showing the specific metrics we track in our Drawtime app’s on-boarding funnel.